tlamama (TR41v)

 Glyph or Iconographic Image Description:

-This example of iconography is provided here to serve as a comparison-visual for vocabulary such as tlamama (to carry) and cacaxtli (carrying frame).
+This example of iconography is provided here to serve as a comparison-visual for vocabulary such as tlamama (one who carries something) and cacaxtli (carrying frame).
 It shows a man in profile, walking toward the viewer's left.
 In his right hand, he carries a tall, segmented staff (like a hiking stick?).
 He wears a white loincloth and white sandals with red (leather?) ties.
 A tumpline goes over his forehead.
 On his back is a carrying frame with a gray bundle (quimilli?) with white straps.
 Attached to the top strap is a (wooden?) apparatus that involves possibly three sticks and a red object at the top, between two of the sticks.

 Description, Credit: